 Five harvest areas have been identified for harvesting over the next five years.
-These blocks contain a mix of black spruce and balsam fir species with at total a net volume of approximately 113,120 m.
-This is approximately 45% more volume than is required to support the proposed commercial operations, with a proposed annual harvest of 12,000 m/year (60,000 m total).
-All commercial operations are scheduled to take place on Labrador Inuit Lands and will be governed by the environmental protection guidelines and any other policies or guidelines developed by the Nunatsiavut Government.
-Domestic harvests, which are expected to be less than 3,700 m/year will take place near the communities.
+These blocks contain a mix of black spruce and balsam fir species with at total a net volume of approximately $113,120 \text{ m}^3$ .
+This is approximately 45% more volume than is required to support the proposed commercial operations, with a proposed annual harvest of $12,000 \text{ m}^3$ /year ( $60,000 \text{ m}^3$ total).
+All commercial operations are scheduled to take place on Labrador Inuit Lands and will be governed by the environmental protection guidelines and other policies or guidelines developed by the Nunatsiavut Government.
+Where this does not exist, Laws of General Application will apply.
+Domestic harvests, which are expected to be less than $3,700 \text{ m}^3$ /year will take place near the communities and under the existing agreement.

 Research and monitoring will play an important role in this and future plans.
 They can be used to provide local data for future management decisions.
-Several surveys planned include preharvest surveys, regeneration surveys, utilization surveys and site disturbance surveys and they will be conducted during this plan.
-In addition, a new updated forest inventory area will be developed by the Newfoundland Forest Service during this planning period which will provide updated information to base future management decisions.
+Several surveys planned include pre-harvest surveys, regeneration surveys, utilization surveys and site disturbance surveys which will be conducted during this plan.
+In addition, a new updated forest inventory area will be developed by the Forestry and Agrifoods Agency during this planning period which will provide updated information to base future management decisions.